-All currently available Woolly pod vetch varieties can be grazed from 10 nodes to podset because of anti-nutritional issues outside these growth stages.
+All currently available Woolly pod varieties can be grazed from 10 nodes to pod set because of anti-nutritional issues outside these growth stages.

-Unlike other vetch species they are all moderately resistant to Ascochyta blight.
-If disease conditions occur these varieties are susceptible to Botrytis grey mould.
+Unlike the other vetch species, they are all moderately resistant to Ascochyta blight.
+If disease conditions occur they are susceptible to Botrytis grey mould.